 Mobile telephone, landline and broadband

 If your landline phone contract is only for business use, this is an allowable company expense.
-By having a separate phone line for ‘only business’, it shows this is 100% for business.
+This is shown by having a separate phone line exclusively for ‘business only’.
 In the case of mobile phones, if the contract is between the company and the mobile phone provider, the company can claim all costs as an allowable expense.

 If your company pays your entire personal phone bill, you’ll have to pay a ‘benefit in kind’ (BIK) charge on the total amount of the bill, and your company will pay National Insurance Contributions at 13.8% on the same amount (minus the cost of any business calls you can identify).

 It can be difficult to separate the cost of business calls, because phone operators package call costs (e.g. ‘up to 2,000 free monthly minutes’).
 You need to be able to separate the business element of your personal mobile phone usage, in order to claim.
-For your decision, examine if any business calls you make mean extra cost on top of the tariff you already pay for personal calls.
+You can also check to see if any business calls you make incur extra costs on top of the tariff you already pay for personal calls.